 Of all the homemade ‘country wines’ Dandelion is acknowledged as probably the most consistently excellent, loved by generations of home brewers.
 It is often the first spring wine of the year too so that is something worth celebrating.

 Ingredients for dandelion wine:

 - Three litres of dandelion flowers (yellow bits only, No green at all)

 - 3lb sugar

 - 1 gallon boiling water

 Now strain and put the liquid into a large saucepan.
 You can discard the dandelion heads now that you have extracted their flavour.
 Add 3lbs of sugar and the zest of both an orange and lemon to the juice and bring to the boil and simmer for fifteen to 20 minutes.
 Allow to cool.
 Once it is down to body heat add a sachet of white wine yeast yeast.
 Chop the raisins and tie them into a square of muslin to make a ‘teabag’.
-Drop it into the juice.
-The raisins add body to what will otherwise be a light and colourless wine.
+Drop the raisin teabag into the juice.
+The raisins add a good bit of ‘body’ to what will otherwise be a light and colourless wine.

 Once the vigorous fermentation is over (3 days to a week, depending mostly on temperature)you can then transfer your dandelion wine to a demijohn with an airlock.

 It will carry on fermenting for a further week or so at a much lower rate.
 Eventually the airlock will stop bubbling altogether.
 Once this secondary fermentation has stopped, siphon off your wine to a clean demijohn and put a bung in.
 Leave to mature for a couple of months and you will have a really terrific tasting wine.